Legal recognition of non-binary gender: United Kingdom

 In March 2020, a judge ruled that the lack of nonbinary gender marker on UK-issued passports was lawful "for now", but noted that "if the international trend towards more widespread official recognition of "non-binary" identity continues, then at some future date, denial could constitute a breach of human rights."

 On 14 July 2020, International Nonbinary Day, MP Christine Jardine brought a private member's bill backed by LGBT charity Stonewall UK to the House of Commons, calling for the option of an X gender marker on UK-issued passports for nonbinary people.
 Its second reading was due to take place in January 2021, however the bill failed to complete its passage through that parliamentary session and will therefore make no further progress.

-On 14 September 2020 an employment tribunal ruled that a non-binary employee was protected under the transition characteristic of the Equality Act 2010, the first legal confirmation that non-binary people are protected by the Act.
+On 14 September 2020 an employment tribunal ruled that a non-binary employee was protected under the gender reassignment characteristic of the Equality Act 2010, the first legal confirmation that non-binary people are protected by the Act.

 In May 2021, the UK government rejected a petition calling for the legal recognition of non-binary as a gender identity.
 Over 130,000 people signed the petition, which stated allowing non-binary as a gender identity would ease gender dysphoria and protect non-binary people from transphobic hate crimes.
 Despite 58% of respondents agreeing that a non-binary identity should be recognised in a 2018 consultation on the GRA, the government stated in their response that there were no plans to extend the GRA, saying that to do so would have "complex practical consequences".

+In December 2021, the Supreme Court of the United Kingdom issued judgment in the case of R (Christie Elan-Cane) v Secretary of State for the Home Department ruling against recognition of non-binary gender.
+The court's judgment ruled that the European Convention on Human Rights did not require states to issue an "X" option for passports and that there was "no legislation in the United Kingdom which recognises a non-gendered category of individuals."
+The appellant, Elan-Cane, pledged to appeal the ruling to the European Court of Human Rights.

+In January 2024, judges at the High Court in London ruled that, "We have decided that whenever the Gender Recognition Act refers to ‘gender’ it refers to a binary concept – that is, to male, or to female gender.
+The GRP [Gender Recognition Panel] accordingly, had and has no power to issue a gender recognition certificate to the claimant which says that they are ‘non-binary’."